 Step 4: Begin to sort everything into three piles: trash, donation, keep.

 Step 5: Put the “keep” items back in an order that works best for you.
 Consider the space you have and what you use most frequently.
 Don’t be afraid to use organizing tools, most of which you may already own.
 You can be creative.
-I’m guessing you have clear containers not in use, or a tray, dish or bowl that is decorative but may have been untouched for years.
-It will feel good to give these items new life (a bit like us right now!).
+I’m guessing you have clear containers, not in use, or a tray, dish or bowl that is decorative but may have been untouched for years.
+It will feel good to give these items a new life (a bit like us right now!).
 Try this before adding more stuff to your stuff.

 If you choose to “donate” be sure to check with donations centers for special hours or drop off guidelines.

 Step 6: Take a moment to appreciate your work.
 If you feel better, and I am guessing you will try another spot of contention.

 Q: Do I have to part with everything that has gone unused?
 I’m afraid I’ll regret parting with some of my belongings.

 A: While it’s important to let go of the things that are no longer useful to you, don’t ever feel pressure to discard something you’re on the fence about.
 When I feel unsure, I put the item away, knowing I may feel differently in a month, or a year.
 Not everything that is unused needs to be discarded.
 Sometimes there are things you may never wear or use but you like to look at them or they bring you comfort in some way.
 Keep them!
 That may sound unorthodox but the point of de-cluttering and organizing is not to stress yourself, but to create clearer pathways for you physically and emotionally.

 Q: With the whole family at home, is this really the right time to get organized?